openpolis/django-project-template/README.rst

-Django16-template project
+Django17-template project
 =========================

-A `cookiecutter`_ template for Django16.
+A `cookiecutter`_ template for Django17.

 Version: 0.1

 Features
 --------

-* For Django16
+* Django 1.7
 * Use `cookiecutter`_ to build new project
 * django-environ (config/.env)
 * django-braces
 * django-model-utils
-* south
+* django-extensions
 * two-scoops like settings (package with `development.py`, `production.py` and `test.py`)
 * django-debug-toolbar (only `development.py`)
 * docs with Sphinx